kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 Last few years introduced so many tools and added massive complexity to a front-end development.
 Rapid change of JavaScript workflow constantly attracts new developers and scares the other ones.
 Module bundling is one of those things that adds a gigantic confusion — hopefully by this post I convinced you that it won't last forever.
 This thing just became much simpler.

 The thing that I love about web is it's unpredictability and active transformation.
-One day, one thing become much simpler and the new one comes in to confuse our brains even more.
-Can't wait to see what the future will bring us…
+One day, one thing become much simpler and next day the new one comes in to confuse our brain even more.
+Can't wait to see what the future has to offer…